 - Work with them to organize them into like toys, that is a good learning activity too.
 Have a truck bin, a car bin, a Lego bin, and let them decide where each thing belongs.

-- Staying with the kid theme, organizing their School work can be helpful so you aren’t overwhelmed with all the papers but still want to keep them in good shape in order to save them for when they grow up.
+- Staying with the kid theme, organizing School work can be helpful so you aren’t overwhelmed with all the papers but still want to keep them in good shape in order to save them for when they grow up.
 I started this school organization binder when my oldest was in Kindergarten and I am so glad that I did now that I have three girls now!

 - I highly recommend getting this School Years Keepsake Book for each child.